saleor/saleor-docs/docs/dashboard/catalog/products.md

 ### How to use the variant creator

-When creating a new product, your attributes are assigned automatically once you select a Product Type.
+When creating a new product, your attributes are assigned automatically once you select a previously created [Product Type](dashboard/configuration/products.md).
 Based on these attributes, you can create variants of your product.

 Click the _Create Variants_ button in the Variants card to open the 3-step variant creator.